 But when he falls for heart surgeon Maggie (played by Meg Ryan), Seth must make a choice between mortality and immortality.
 Brad Silberling directs this swooning remake that's sure to make you appreciate the smaller things in life!

-What’s that joke about lawyers being chained to the bottom of the ocean?
 Society generally views lawyers as one hair short of demons themselves as they twist words to set criminals free and make bank doing so.
-In Taylor Hackford’s thriller The Devil’s Advocate, he turns this idea quite literal.
+In Taylor Hackford's thriller The Devil's Advocate, this idea is quite literal.

 Kevin Lomax (played by Keanu Reeves) gets a job with a New York law firm, not realizing that his boss is the actual Devil himself.
 Played by Al Pacino, John Milton (i.e. Satan) tempts Kevin with all the plush riches of his employment, but in return his home life begins to deteriorate.